Poland's Netia interested in regional rival GTS

-* Says has engaged with five clinical sites to advance phase 2 study of revenue-004 (bucillamine) in cystinuria Source text for Eikon: Further company coverage:

-WARSAW Aug 8 Polish telecoms group Netia is interested in taking over Poland-based GTS Central Europe to add to its recent acquisitions of local rivals, its chief executive said on Thursday.
+WARSAW Polish telecoms group Netia NET.WA is interested in taking over Poland-based GTS Central Europe to add to its recent acquisitions of local rivals, its chief executive said on Thursday.

-GTS, a portfolio company of the Innova Capital fund, runs a fibre optic and data centre network in Poland, Czech Republic, Hungary, Slovakia and Romania.
+GTS, a portfolio company of the Innova Capital fund, runs a fibre optic and data center network in Poland, Czech Republic, Hungary, Slovakia and Romania.

 "GTS has always been an interesting company for us to take over," Miroslaw Godlewski told reporters.
 "We are interested in buying it."